Simple Hacks to Get Kids to Eat Veggies

 Kids cooking has never been so simple!
 With kids cooking hacks, you will have them eating veggies, and they will help you prepare them too!

-Simple hacks to get your kids to eat veggies begins with a small ask – First get your kids in the kitchen!
-Let them partake in food prep no matter the age.
-When my children were under a year old I’d set them on the counter and they’d play with oranges, limes or lemons and maybe taste a few too.
-The relationship with food begins at home in the kitchen and if we want our children to remain open minded about tasting something new, we must get to the root, the kitchen.
+Simple hacks to get kids to eat veggies often start with a small, simple ask—get them into the kitchen!
+Let children participate in food prep at any age.
+When my kids were under a year old, I’d set them on the counter while they played with oranges, limes, or lemons—sometimes even tasting a few.
+The relationship with food begins at home, and if we want our children to stay open to new flavors, we have to go back to where it all begins: the kitchen.

 Many parents find it challenging to get their children to enjoy vegetables and try new foods.
 Imagine your children acting more like explorers on a quest for new discoveries instead.
 Sounds good, but how?
 You can transform how your children perceive and enjoy these nutritious foods with a few clever ingredient hacks.
 Here are some simple yet effective ideas to make veggies appealing and fun for kids!